dhis2/push-analytics/DOCKERHUB.md

 into static HTML.
 Puppeteer is a Node.js library which provides a high-level API to control Chrome/Chromium over the DevTools Protocol.
 Because of this the image consists of the following parts:

--   We use the Debian based [Node.js LTS image](https://hub.docker.com/layers/library/node/lts/images/sha256-468ce1d592311c66820e29954d878ba9ce4aa03f9e621a18dca17215c00c5f26) as a starting point
+-   We use the Alpine Linux base image (`alpine:3.20`)
--   Then we install number of libs which are required by Chromium/Puppeteer
+-   Then we install NodeJS, Chromium and a number of libs which are required by Chromium/Puppeteer
 -   And finally we add the compiled app and production dependencies

 # How to use this image